Stay informed Subscribe to our Blog

 Not all data needs to be stored in the highest performing storage format.
 The cool and archive Azure storage tiers available in Azure Storage are meant to be used to retain data that is infrequently accessed.
-In general, that means any data, such as research raw data, network telemetry dumps etc., that is not regularly needed cannot be removed from the system as it might be required for future reference.
+In general, that means any data that is not regularly accessed but still necessary, such as research raw data, network telemetry dumps, and Azure backup data, cannot be removed from the system as it might be required for future use.

 While the most critical enterprise workloads run on Azure premium storage, investing in costly on-premises storage systems or high performance cloud storage for that kind of data is not economical in the long run.
 That’s where Azure cold storage and archive storage options come in, which can help you with lower Azure storage costs.